-Inspection cameras for drains can be a vital tool in determining your plumbing situation and what course of action in needed for repairs or pipe replacement.
+Inspection cameras for drains can be vital in determining your plumbing situation and what course of action is needed for repairs or pipe replacement.

 Inspection cameras for drains are often used to detect a blockage but are also commonly used for non-plumbing issues such as home inspections.

-Before purchasing a home, buyers should always acquire a sewer inspection if the home is more than 20 years old, as it is fairly common for tree roots to invade the pipes on the property.
+Before purchasing a home, buyers should always acquire a sewer inspection if the house is more than 20 years old, as it is pretty standard for tree roots to invade the pipes on the property.

-If a property owner is experiencing plumbing problems that extend beyond the homes sink drainpipe, the issue could be tree roots that have compromised the sewer line which can always be determined with an inspection camera for drains.
+Suppose a property owner is experiencing plumbing problems that extend beyond the home's sink drainpipe.
+In that case, the issue could be tree roots that have compromised the sewer line, which can always be determined with a sewer camera.

-To complete a pipe inspection, plumbers will use a sewer video camera that will be connected to a flexible cable.
+To complete a pipe inspection, plumbers will use a sewer video camera connected to a flexible cable.
 The cable will be inserted into the main sewer line of your home.
-Plumbers will then use a monitor, to inspect as the camera moves through the plumbing line.
+Plumbers will then use a monitor to inspect as the camera moves through the plumbing line.

-Often, a sewer lines will show obvious signs that it is in need of replacement.
+Often, a sewer line will show obvious signs that it needs replacement.

 If your toilet is making gurgling noises